El Ajo Festival

 Peña El Ajo is a cultural association formed in Teruel (Spain), in 1969.
 It is in the central and the oldest part of the City, "La Vaquilla Del Ángel".
 The association is in charge of scheduling a music festival which lasts for 4 days (Friday to Monday), over the weekend closest to 10 July.
 The staff of the association is responsible for planning, coordinating and monitoring the different musical event.

 This association creates a diverse environment of music that takes place in the center of the Teruel’s city.
 As of 2016, it is located in a parking area in Ronda Ambeles.
 In case it is raining the musical events are covered by a huge tent.
 Above all, this association is characterized by the great influx of young public from their own city as well as the surrounding provinces.
 Throughout its 43 year history, it has been singled out by its eclecticism when it has designed the musical schedule.

 All performances are free of charge and freely accessible.
 They play their shows on one stage where there is a variety of musical styles including: electronic music, independent music, mix music, reggae, rock, hip hop, drum and bass, dubstep, dub, ska, folk and techno.

-In recent years, on its stage people have had the opportunity to see artists such as Yves V, Juicy M, Benny Page, Dubioza Kolektiv, The Skatalites, Los Caligaris, Djs From Mars, Rayden, La Pegatina, La Raiz, Green Valley, Talco, Juanito Makandé, SFDK, La P'tite Fumée, Boikot, La Fuga, Albert Neve, Albel Ramos, JP Candela, Brian Cross, Sak Noel, The Zombie Kids, Uri Sàbat, Adrian Fyrla, Marea, Gomad!&Monster, Itaca Band, Alamedadosoulna, Always Drinking Marching Band, Dani Moreno, Itaca Band, Eskorzo, Nativa, Muyayo Rif, Abel The Kid, La Banda del Surdo, Brincadeira, Sidral Brass Band, Eyes of Providence, Bandarra Street Orkesta, La Sra.
+In recent years, on its stage people have had the opportunity to see artists such as Yves V, Juicy M, Benny Page, Dubioza Kolektiv, The Skatalites, Los Caligaris, Djs From Mars, Rayden, La Pegatina, La Raiz, Green Valley, Talco, Juanito Makandé, SFDK, La P'tite Fumée, Boikot, La Fuga, Albert Neve, Albel Ramos, JP Candela, Brian Cross, Sak Noel, The Zombie Kids, Uri Sàbat, Adrian Fyrla, Marea, DJ Nano, Michenlo, Les Castizos, Gomad!&Monster, Itaca Band, Alamedadosoulna, Always Drinking Marching Band, Dani Moreno, Itaca Band, Eskorzo, Nativa, Muyayo Rif, Abel The Kid, La Banda del Surdo, Brincadeira, Sidral Brass Band, Eyes of Providence, Bandarra Street Orkesta, La Sra.
 Tomasa, Trashtucada, and Pink Puffers.